RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 ### Gotcha: Power Requirements

-There are two ways to apply power to the Nano (voltage in both cases = 5V):
+There are three ways to apply power to the Nano (voltage in both cases = 5V):

 * Micro-USB.
 The _gotcha_: At most, this method will provide 2A of current to the Jetson Nano.
 GPU-intensive tasks will require more current.
 And if you exceed the current that can be provided by the power source, the Nano will either hang or shut down entirely.

 * 3.5mm Barrel connector (verify size!!!!!!!).
 This source will supply up to 4A of current, more than enough for any task that can be run on the Nano.

+* Power Over Ethernet (POE).

 The micro-USB option is enabled by default.
 To switch to the higher-amperager barrel connector, apply a jumper to pins XX and YY as shown in the above photo.